Asteroid: Asteroid belt

 The majority of known asteroids orbit within the asteroid belt between the orbits of Mars and Jupiter, generally in relatively low-eccentricity (i.e. not very elongated) orbits.
 This belt is estimated to contain between 1.1 and 1.9 million asteroids larger than 1 km in diameter, and millions of smaller ones.
 These asteroids may be remnants of the protoplanetary disk, and in this region the accretion of planetesimals into planets during the formative period of the Solar System was prevented by large gravitational perturbations by Jupiter.

 Contrary to popular imagery, the asteroid belt is mostly empty.
 The asteroids are spread over such a large volume that reaching an asteroid without aiming carefully would be improbable.
 Nonetheless, hundreds of thousands of asteroids are currently known, and the total number ranges in the millions or more, depending on the lower size cutoff.
 Over 200 asteroids are known to be larger than 100 km, and a survey in the infrared wavelengths has shown that the asteroid belt has between 700,000 and 1.7 million asteroids with a diameter of 1 km or more.
 The absolute magnitudes of most of the known asteroids are between 11 and 19, with the median at about 16.

-The total mass of the asteroid belt is estimated to be 2.39e21 kg, which is just 3% of the mass of the Moon; the mass of the Kuiper Belt and Scattered Disk is over 100 times as large.
+The total mass of the asteroid belt is estimated to be 2.39e21 kg, which is just 3% of the mass of the Moon; the mass of the Kuiper belt and scattered disc is over 100 times as large.
 The four largest objects, Ceres, Vesta, Pallas, and Hygiea, account for maybe 62% of the belt's total mass, with 39% accounted for by Ceres alone.